rmcgorty/Arduino-Tide-Clock/README.md

 First, open the settime_exact.ino file which is in the RTClib/examples directory.
 Edit the file to reflect the true time.
 Upload to your board.

-Then, open and upload the WSN_tide_clock1_v2.ino file and upload that.
+Then, open and upload the WSN_tide_clock1_v2.ino file.